 While struggling with few health problems in recent years, I visited different doctors in my city till the moment i realized the importance of Yoga… I used to have lots of Junk food on daily basis and never done any kind of exercise.
-But then i realize, staying in India why i am not using the knowledge treasure of India it’s not only ancient Indian knowledge but a way of life to be stress-free, happy and engaged, No drugs Needed!
+But then i realize, staying in India why i am not using the knowledge treasure of India it’s not only ancient Indian knowledge but a way of life to be stress-free,

 Benefits I am getting to be a Yogini

 With all the jittery action in our brain due to our chaotic work atmosphere, several times, we have a tendency to lose focus on the tasks at hand.
 If you keep thinking of irrelevant things in the middle of important task then you’re not the only one.
 Brain requires discipline just like we do and I assure you that being a yogini and meditation will help achieve that.

 - Reduce anxiety

 Being a Yogini is not just about leaving all worldly needs and attaining enlightenment.
 It is also about alleviating emotional, psychological and physical trauma.
 In today’s fast paced world, we need to take some time off and relax.
 Yoga is not only a structure of relaxation but also a mean to find peace and complete harmony.
 If an apple a day keeps the doctor away then defiantly my take is “a few minutes of yoga a day will keep stress away”.